-Physical abuse is often the most easily recognized form of abuse.
-Physical abuse can be any kind of hitting, shaking, burning, pinching, biting, choking, throwing, beating, and other actions that cause physical injury, leave marks, or cause pain.
+- Physical abuse is when someone hurts another person's body.
+It includes hitting, shaking, burning, pinching, biting, choking, throwing, beating, and other actions that cause physical injury, leave marks, or cause pain.

-Sexual abuse is any type of sexual contact between an adult and anyone younger than 18; between a significantly older child and a younger child; or if one person overpowers another, regardless of age.
-If a family member sexually abuses another family member, this is called incest.
+- Sexual abuse includes any type of sexual contact between an adult and anyone younger than 18, or between a significantly older child and a younger child.
+It's also sexual abuse at any age if one person overpowers another.

-Emotional abuse can be the most difficult to identify because there are usually no outward signs of the abuse.
-Emotional abuse happens when yelling and anger go too far or when parents constantly criticize, threaten, or dismiss kids or teens until their self-esteem and feelings of self-worth are damaged.
-Emotional abuse can hurt and cause damage just as physical abuse does.
+- Emotional abuse happens when yelling and anger go too far or when important adults constantly criticize, threaten, or talk down to kids or teens until their self-esteem is damaged and they feel really bad about themselves.
+Emotional abuse can hurt and cause damage just as physical and sexual abuse do.

-Neglect is difficult to identify and define.
-Neglect occurs when a child or teen doesn't have adequate food, housing, clothes, medical care, or supervision.
-Emotional neglect happens when a parent doesn't provide enough emotional support or deliberately and consistently pays very little or no attention to a child.
-This doesn't mean that a parent doesn't give a kid something he or she wants, like a new computer or a cell phone, but refers to more basic needs like food, shelter, and love.
+- Neglect is when a child or teen doesn't have enough food, housing, clothes, medical care, access to school, or supervision.
+Emotional neglect happens when a parent doesn't provide enough emotional support or rarely pays attention to their child.
+This isn't when parents don't give their kids something they want, like a new computer or a smartphone.
+It refers to more basic needs, like food, shelter, and love.

-Abuse doesn't just happen in families, of course.
-Bullying is a form of abusive behavior.
-Bullying someone through intimidation, threats, or humiliation can be just as abusive as beating someone up.
+- Bullying someone through scaring, threats, or teasing can be just as abusive as beating someone up.
 People who bully others may have been abused themselves.
-This is also true of people who abuse someone they're dating.
-But being abused is no excuse for abusing someone else.

-It may sound strange, but people sometimes have trouble recognizing that they are being abused.
-Recognizing abuse may be especially difficult for someone who has lived with it for many years.
-A person might think that it's just the way things are and that there's nothing that can be done.
-People who are abused might mistakenly think that it's their fault for not doing what their parents tell them, breaking rules, or not living up to someone's expectations.
+Recognizing abuse can be hard for someone who has lived with it for many years, or is being abused by someone they know or trust.
+People might mistakenly think that it's their fault for not doing what their parents tell them, breaking rules, or not living up to someone's expectations.

-Growing up in a family where there is violence or abuse can make a person think that is the right way or the only way for family members to treat each other.
-Somebody who has only known an abusive relationship might mistakenly think that hitting, beating, pushing, shoving, or angry name-calling are perfectly normal ways to treat someone when you're mad.
+Growing up in a family where there is violence or abuse can make someone think that is the right way or the only way for family members to treat each other.
+Somebody who has only known an abusive relationship might think that hitting, beating, pushing, shoving, or angry name-calling are normal ways to treat someone when you're mad.